Law & justice

 One of the traditional tribal punishments is spearing where the victim gets speared into the leg.
 This type of punishment is often shown in Aboriginal movies and imposed if you don't follow the tribal law.

-Here’s a personal account by Henry Long about receiving a spearing.
+Aboriginal man Henry Long knows a thing or two about receiving a spearing.

 "I got speared in the leg, too, for being cheeky.
 I got hit on the head, too, by all my old people.
 The spear came out of the calf of the leg.
 My old father did that.
 I was a cheeky bloke fighting the other fellas over some silly things I been doing in my young days.
 I was going with the wrong girls.
 My skin group is Milangka.
 I was with someone from a wrong skin group...